 Additionally, victims may have reduced contact with others who may notice and check on their vulnerability, such as neighbours, health workers and shop staff.

 Increased stress as a result of COVID-19 may also increase the risk of perpetrators of VAWDASV committing further abuse and offending.
 This stress may be related to:

-- Feeling that their sense of control over themselves, others and their current situation is being challenged.
+- reeling that their sense of control over themselves, others and their current situation is being challenged.

 Restrictions on leaving the home and the closure of many public spaces may also impact on service users with substance misuse difficulties, as they may be unable to access their substances or may be more likely to misuse substances within the home.
 This may potentially increase their risk level.

 Perpetrators who are repeat offenders, or lead impulsive and risk taking lifestyles, may be more likely to spread COVID-19.

 Services should be aware that Welsh Government officials are working closely with HM Prison and Probation Service (HMPPS) in Wales to inform contingency plans, which prioritise the safety of staff and service users and maintain a focus upon public protection.